OPEOP/tokenUpdate/README.md

 # tokenUpdate

-1. Need to place "tokenUpdate.js" file to root directory with "PORTAL" folder.
-2. Change LOGIN and PASSWORD in "tokenUpdate.js" file by your credentials.
+1. Set LOGIN, PASSWORD, HOST_NAME, PATH and PATH_TO_FILE in "tokenUpdate.js".
-3. Login to the tunnel.
+2. Login to the tunnel.
-4. Run "tokenUpdate.js" by command:
+3. Run "tokenUpdate.js" by command:
     node tokenUpdate.js

 Params: